IBMDeveloperBNL/quicklab-wa/README.md

 1. In the menu on the lef-hand side, click on `Entities`.
 2. Click `Create entity` and add the name `drink`.
 Press Enter to actually create the intent.
 3. Turn `Fuzzy Matching` on if you want Watson to understand misspellings (should be on by default).
 4. Add a value `coffee` with the synonym of `cafe`.
-Click `Add value` to actuall add the new value with its synonyms.
+Click `Add value` to actually add the new value with its synonym.
 5. Complete this section by adding some additional values that you allow your users to order and any synonyms, for example:

     - espresso
     - cappuccino
     - latte
     - tea

 6. Exit the page (1).

     ![system entities 1](./pictures/sys-entity-1.png)